 In Progress.
 The material has been started and is currently in progress.
 Some exercises provide a percent complete while in progress—hold your cursor over the icon to see that percent complete score, when available.

-Goal Not Met.
+Goal Not Met (where applicable).
 Advancement criteria were not met at this pass through the material, and it may need to be repeated.
 New rows show repeated attempts.

 Complete.
 The advancement criteria for the material have been met